-While potbellied pigs share many similarities with large breed “farm” pigs, it may surprise you to learn that there are a number of dissimilarities between these two types of pigs as well!
+While potbellied pigs share many similarities with Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. “farm” pigs, it may surprise you to learn that there are a number of dissimilarities between these two types of pigs as well!
 The differences are important to know when caring for potbellied pigs residents, as they can have a big impact on their health and well being.

 Size Is A Big One

 The most notable physical difference between large breed pigs and potbellied pigs is certainly their size!
 Large breed pigs are bred to rapidly grow large.
 They often weigh between 600-900 pounds!
 On the other hand, potbellied pigs grow more slowly over a longer period of time and more generally range between 100-200 pounds though some weigh less or more than this.
 Other differences include the length of their snouts and size of their ears, and the position of their eyes.

 While both large breed pigs and potbellied pigs can be prone to arthritis, the significantly greater weight of large breed pigs on their hooves seems to make them much more prone to hoof infections and other foot issues than potbellied pigs.

 The Health Needs Of Potbellied Pigs